Murder of James Byrd Jr.: Shawn Berry

-During the trial of Shawn Allen Berry (born February 12, 1975), the prosecution conceded that he was not a white supremacist, but argued that he was just as responsible for Byrd's murder as the other men and suggested that he still might've been influenced by racism or perhaps been a thrill killer.
+During the trial of Shawn Allen Berry (born February 12, 1975), the prosecution conceded that he was not a white supremacist, but argued that he was just as responsible for Byrd's murder as the other men and suggested that he still might have been influenced by racism or perhaps been a thrill killer.

 "Maybe some of what they were saying rubbed off on him.
 Maybe he was a thrill seeker...
 Maybe he wanted to play with a rattlesnake and see what happened."

 Berry's attorneys had three black men who knew him testify that he was not a racist.
 Berry claimed that Brewer and King were almost entirely responsible for the crime.
 He said he tried to stop them from attacking Byrd until Brewer threatened to do the same to him.
 Brewer, however, testified that Berry had cut Byrd's throat before he was tied to the truck.
 The jury decided that minimal evidence supported this claim.
 Berry had also cooperated with the police and was the only perpetrator to show any remorse.
 As a result, Berry was sentenced to life in prison rather than death.
 As of 2020, Berry is living in protective custody at the Texas Department of Criminal Justice's Ramsey Unit, and he will be eligible for parole in June 2038, by which time he will be 63 years old.
 He spends 23 hours per day in a cell measuring 8 by 6 ft, with one hour for exercise.
 Berry married Christie Marcontell by proxy.